VisDunneRight/rel-diag_mturk/README.md

 4. Create a `.env` file that holds your environmental variables.

-   1. Generate a `FLASK_SECRET_KEY`, e.g., running this in the Python intepreter:
+   1. Generate a `FLASK_SECRET_KEY`, e.g., running this in the Python interpreter:

       ```python
       import os